estuardolh/SpreadsheetToFiles/README.md

 It uses ODS as format for Spreadsheet, and Apache Freemaker as template system.

+You can create your own template! so, imagination is the limit.

 ```
 usage: java -jar SpreadsheetToFiles.jar <input ods file> -t <templates directory> -o <output directory> [ -d ]
  -d                         debug mode on